Creator Deal HQ

 I'm Marvin.
 I'm an entrepreneur.
 I love startups.
 I'm obsessed with people who take action, put themselves out there, and keep going through the ups and downs.

-Most of the offers you've been pitched are some flavour of brand deal, agency contract, or app-builder-for-hire.
+Most of the offers you've been pitched are some flavour of brand deal or app-builder-for-hire.
 The brand deal pays once.
-The agency takes a cut of your output.
 The app-builder takes your money and ships something half-baked.
-None of them treat you like a founder.
+Neither treats you like a founder.

 Creator Deal HQ is one specific deal: we build the company with you, we own it together, and you keep the larger share.
 The legal stack is real and creator-favourable.
 The build team is small and senior.
 The first deal is mid-build with a creator I trust completely.
 There's a portfolio coming.